 History of Scott Middle School

 There has been a steady growth in student enrollment.
-Students come from Westside, Duson, Live Oak, and Ossun.
-There are approximately 950 students currently enrolled in the school.
+Students come from Burke, Duson, L. Leo Judice, Prairie, and Westside.
+There are approximately 550 students currently enrolled in the school.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.